Political positions of Mitt Romney: Equality of opportunity (race and gender) & civil rights

 Romney has expressed support for decreasing barriers to entry into the workforce for women and minorities.

-He has called for equality for Muslims; but asked to follow hate-preachers into mosques.
+He has stated he supports equality for Muslims, but suggested that preachers of "doctrines of hate or terror" be "followed" when in schools, mosques, or churches.

 Speaking before The Heritage Foundation, a conservative think tank he consulted on policy issues, as governor of Massachusetts in 2005 Romney suggested that mosques should be wiretapped and foreign students should be placed under surveillance to improve domestic intelligence gathering in the fight against terrorism.
 He refused to apologize or retract the remarks despite expressions of outrage by Muslims and civil libertarians.

 As governor of Massachusetts, Romney eliminated the state's Office of Affirmative Action.

 Romney has not put forward a clear statement as to whether he supports and would have signed, or would have opposed, the Lilly Ledbetter Fair Pay Act of 2009, which amends the Civil Rights Act of 1964 to require that employers prove that differences in pay are based on qualifications, not gender, and extends the statute of limitations for filing claims of wage discrimination.
 The legislation was opposed by all but two Republicans in the House of Representatives and five in the Senate; and it was the first piece of legislation signed into law by President Obama.
 Asked in an April 2012 interview if he would have signed the bill had it come before him as president, Romney said, "It's certainly a piece of legislation I have no intention of changing.
 I wasn't there three years ago. ...
 I'm not going to go back and look at all the prior laws and say had I been there which ones would I have supported and signed, but I certainly support equal pay for women and — and have no intention of changing that law, don't think there's a reason to."
 After the topic of equal pay for women was touched on during the second presidential campaign debate between Romney and Obama in October 2012, a top Romney campaign advisor told reporters that Romney was opposed to the passage of the bill at the time but had no plan to repeal it.
 The following day, the campaign adviser retracted his statement, saying that he was wrong when he said that Romney had been opposed to the act.